jetannenbaum/esperanzaSTEM/docs/micropython/alternatingBlink.md

 ## Parts for this Lab are in Bag **2**

-1. The longer lead on the LEDs is the Anode(+) lead.
+1. The longer lead on the LED is the Anode(+) lead.
 This is the lead that you will connect to your Pico

     ```Insert the Anode leads into J20 and J19```

-1. The shorter lead on the LEDs is called the Cathode(-).
+1. The shorter lead on the LED is called the Cathode(-).
 This is the lead that you will connect to the ground rail.

     ```Insert the Cathode leads into the Ground rail```